syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 N> If you only use the custom dictionary, all words that are not included in the dictionary will be shown as error words.

-N> You can add multiple `CustomDictionary` with various culture word files into the `Spell CheckerAdv.Dictionaries` collection.
-Based on the `Spell CheckerAdv.Culture` respective `CustomDictionary` is used for spell check.
+N> You can add multiple `CustomDictionary` with various culture word files into the `SpellCheckerAdv.Dictionaries` collection.
+Based on the `SpellCheckerAdv.Culture` respective `CustomDictionary` is used for spell check.

 ![SpellCheck using Custom dictionary](Custom-Dictionary_images/CustomDictionary.png)

 ## Switch language(Culture) at runtime

-You can add `Hunspell`, `Ispell`, or `OpenOffice` dictionaries one or more times with various culture into the `Spell CheckerAdv.Dictionaries` collection.
-You can change the spell check culture at runtime by changing the `Spell CheckerAdv.Culture` property.
-Based on the current `Spell CheckerAdv.Culture` respective dictionary is used to spell check.
+You can add `Hunspell`, `Ispell`, or `OpenOffice` dictionaries one or more times with various culture into the `SpellCheckerAdv.Dictionaries` collection.
+You can change the spell check culture at runtime by changing the `SpellCheckerAdv.Culture` property.
+Based on the current `SpellCheckerAdv.Culture` respective dictionary is used to spell check.

 {% tabs %}
 {% highlight C# %}